eniodev/based/README.md

 ## Getting started

-Run the command below to start a new based web app:
+Run the command below to start a new project:

 ```console
 $ based <project-name>